Constitution of Bangladesh: Bangladesh

 In 2017, the Supreme Court declared the Sixteenth Amendment Act of 2014 illegal and void.
 The amendment had introduced the provision of impeaching judges in parliament.
-The Supreme Court held that parliament cannot have conscience votes due to Article 70.
+The Supreme Court held that since parliament cannot hold conscience votes due to Article 70, the provision would have undermined judicial independence.

 Contents

 Preamble

 BISMILLAH-AR-RAHMAN-AR-RAHIMIn the name of Allah, the Beneficient, the MercifulIn the name of the Creator, the Merciful.

-We, the people of Bangladesh, having proclaimed our independence on the 26th day of March, 1971 and through a historic struggle for national liberation, established the independent, sovereign People's Republic of Bangladesh;
+We, the people of Bangladesh, having proclaimed our independence on the 26th day of March 1971 and through a historic struggle for national liberation, established the independent, sovereign People's Republic of Bangladesh;

 Pledging that the high ideals of nationalism, socialism, democracy and secularism, which inspired our heroic people to dedicate themselves to, and our brave martyrs to sacrifice their lives in, the national liberation struggle, shall be the fundamental principles of the Constitution;

 Further pledging that it shall be a fundamental aim of the State to realise through the democratic process a socialist society, free from exploitation a society in which the rule of law, fundamental human rights and freedom, equality and justice, political, economic and social, will be secured for all citizens;

 Affirming that it is our sacred duty to safeguard, protect and defend this Constitution and to maintain its supremacy as the embodiment of the will of the people of Bangladesh so that we may prosper in freedom and may make our full contribution towards international peace and co operation in keeping with the progressive aspirations of mankind;

-In our Constituent Assembly, this eighteenth day of Kartick, 1379 B.S., corresponding to the fourth day of November, 1972 A.D., do hereby adopt, enact and give to ourselves this Constitution.
+In our Constituent Assembly, this eighteenth day of Kartick, 1379 B.S., corresponding to the fourth day of November 1972 A.D., do hereby adopt, enact and give to ourselves this Constitution.

 The Constitution

 Part I: The Republic

 States that Bangladesh is a unitary republic.
 Demarcates the territory of the Republic.
-Proclaims that Islam is the state religion, but guarantees equal status and equal rights to all religions.
+Proclaims that Islam is the state religion after the fifth amendment, but guarantees equal status and equal rights to all religions.
 Declares Bangla as the state language.
 Specifies the national anthem, national flag, and national emblem of the Republic.
 Declares Dhaka as the national capital.
 Provides eligibility for citizenship.
 States that all powers are derived from the people, and the exercise of such powers will be by the authority of the Constitution.
 Proclaims that the Constitution is the supreme law of Bangladesh, and that any laws inconsistent with the Constitution are void and of no effect.
 Article 7A prohibits the suspension or abrogation of the Constitution.
 States that certain parts of the Constitution are unamendable.